amazon-ion/ion-docs/_books/ion-1-1/src/macros/special_forms.md

 ```

 If `stream` evaluates to one or more values, it produces `true_branch`.
 Otherwise, it produces `false_branch`.
-Exactly one branch is evaluated.
-The `true_branch` and `false_branch` arguments are only evaluated if they are to be returned.
+Exactly one of `true_branch` and `false_branch` is evaluated.
+The `stream` expression must be expanded enough to determine whether it produces any values, but implementations are not required to fully expand the expression.

 Example:
 ```ion